evincemage/magento2-track-order/README.md

 ## Troubleshooting
 #### 404 Access Denied
-If you see a 404 or access denied message when trying to view the WhatsApp Product Share setup screen within Magento, you need to log out and back into your Magento admin panel.
+If you see a 404 or access denied message when trying to view the Track Order setup screen within Magento, you need to log out and back into your Magento admin panel.

 ## Useful links